-The following table presents information regarding our cash flows and cash equivalents for years ended December 31, 2019 and 2018 and the nine months ended September 30, 2020 and 2019:
+The following table presents information regarding our cash flows and cash equivalents for 2019 and 2018:

-Year ended December 31, ths ended ber 30, 2019 2018 2020 2019 (in thousands) Net cash flows provided by operating activities \$ 27,464 \$ 49,681 \$ 21,947 \$ 21,662 Net cash flows used in investing activities (44,566) (52,886) (13,054) (32,057) Net cash flows (used in) provided by financing activities (27,515) 34,231 1,000 (41,014) Net (decrease) increase in cash, cash equivalents and restricted cash (44,617) 31,026 9,893 (51,409) Restricted cash, end of period 574 947 718 567 Cash and cash equivalents and restricted cash, end of period 10,362 54,979 20,255 3,570
+Year e Year ended (in thousands) Decemb oer 31, 2019 2018 Net cash flows provided by operating activities \$ 27,464 \$ 49,681 Net cash flows (used in) investing activities (44,566) (52,886) Net cash flows (used in) provided by financing activities (27,515) 34,231 Net (decrease) increase in cash and cash equivalents (44,617) 31,026 Restricted cash, end of period 574 947 Cash and cash equivalents, end of period 10,362 54,979

 For 2019, we generated \$27.5 million of cash from operating activities, a 44.7% decrease from the prior year primarily due to increased operating costs associated with new operating locations being commissioned.
-When we commission new sites, we invest capital to ramp up operations prior to the project generating revenue.
+When we commission new sites we invest capital to ramp up operations prior to the project generating revenue.
 In addition, our operating profit was also adversely affected by lower RIN pricing in 2019 over the prior year period.
 Our net cash flows used in investing activities has historically focused on project development and facility maintenance.
 For 2019, our capital expenditures were \$45.2 million, of which \$12.6 million, \$10.7 million and \$10.6 million related to the construction of our Galveston, Coastal Plains, and Pico RNG facilities, respectively.
 For 2018, our capital expenditures were \$40.2 million, of which \$6.1 million related to the construction of the Atascocita RNG facility, \$9.3 million for the Galveston RNG facility, \$6.4 million for the Coastal Plains RNG facility, and \$9.8 million for the Apex RNG facility.
-Our net cash flows used in financing activities of \$27.5 million for 2019 increased by \$61.8 million (180.4%) compared to 2018, primarily due to lower borrowings in 2019.
+Our net cash flows used in financing activities of \$27.5 million for 2019 increased by \$61.75 million (180.4%) compared to 2018, primarily due to lower borrowings in 2019.
 Additionally, we made a distribution to acquire outstanding share rights related to a minority partner of a fully consolidated entity, but otherwise paid no dividends in 2019 as compared to \$11.8 million in 2018.
 Higher debt issuance costs in the prior year period related to closing of the Amended Credit Agreement.